return to Natural Dog Health Remedies

 However, some conventional medication for dog heart problems can cause side effects which may put additional burden on the already weakened dog's body.

-Natural remedies such as herbs, together with supplements, can greatly improve the life quality of a dog with heart disease - without the side effects.
+The good news is, natural remedies (herbs, dietary supplements for the heart) can greatly improve the life quality of a dog with heart disease - without the side effects.

 If your dog has been diagnosed with heart disease, it is advisable to consult with a holistic veterinarian so that a natural holistic treatment program can be designed for your dog.